-Respiratory rate will be measured after approximately 5 minutes rest in supine position by observing and counting the respirations of the participant for 30 seconds and multiplied by 2.
+Respiratory rate will be measured after approximately 5 minutes of rest in a supine position by observing and counting the respirations of the participant for 30 seconds and multiplying by 2.
 When BP is to be taken at the same time, respiration measurement will be done during the 5 minutes of rest and before BP measurement.